 Councillor Edward Mandla’s career spans 3 decades in business intertwined with making voluntary contributions to the broader community.

-Edward has held leadership roles in Australian and multinational organisations including the Australian Computer Society, Alt-U Asia Pacific Search, Computer Associates, Resumix (now Yahoo), Protech Microsystems and AST Computers (now Samsung).
+Edward has held leadership roles in Australian and multinational organisations including Mandlason Search, Australian Computer Society, Computer Associates, Resumix (now Yahoo), Protech Microsystems and AST Computers (now Samsung).

-As a keen sportsman, Edward is the 2012 Australia Masters category Olympic weightlifting champion as well as a current NSW Masters record holder.
+As a keen sportsman, Edward is the 2012 and 2013 Australian Masters category Olympic Weightlifting Champion as well as a current NSW Masters Record Holder.